-The Museum currently holds approximately 500 objects in its collection and this figure is expected to rise as new objects are donated to us on a regular basis.
+The Museum currently holds approximately 650 objects in its collection and this figure will continue to rise as new objects are donated to us on a regular basis.
 The collection contains a wide variety of items which includes everything from uniforms, equipment and weapons to documents, artwork and insignia.

 Items from the collection are currently displayed in the following locations: